Thoughts on FSU/Bucs/Lightning/Magic

 The vast drop off really speaks to how special last year's group was.
 That team was LOADED with NFL talent from Jordan Travis, Cedric Benson, Keon Coleman, Johnny Wilson, Jared Verse, Braden Fiske, Renardo Green, Jarrian Jones, and Jaheim Bell.
 When healthy, this was a playoff team and a top 5 or 6 team in the country.
 In addition to their on the field talent, this group had a lot of vocal leaders in the locker room who the younger players respected that could rally and motivate their teammates.

 The transfer portal is something FSU significantly used to it's advantage the past few years in rebuilding the program into a national contender, however this time around the transfers have greatly underwhelmed.
 Naturally, it starts with quarterback play, where DJ Uiagalelei has greatly struggled.
 DJ was brought in as a 1 year rental to bridge the gap between Travis leaving and younger prospects like Brock Glenn and Luke Kromenhoek being ready to take over.
-But the offense has been one of the worst amongst major programs, only averaging about 15 points per game, and only breaking 20 points once (in Ireland, over a month ago).
-Not all of the blame rests on DJ, the offensive line has struggled to block and protect, the running backs have struggled to get the run-game going, and the receivers and tight ends have dropped their fair share of passes.
-All that being said, DJ still has not been good.
-He has more interceptions than touchdowns and often misses wide open receivers.
+But the offense was one of the worst amongst major programs, only averaging about 15 points per game, and only scoring more than 21 points once (against Charleston Southern, a cupcake opponent).
+Not all of the blame rests on DJ, the offensive line struggled to block and protect, the running backs struggled to get the run-game going, and the receivers and tight ends dropped a plethora of passes.
+All that being said, DJ still was not good.
+He threw more interceptions than touchdowns and often missed wide open receivers.

 Keep in mind DJ was originally a plan B. Plan A was Cam Ward, who FSU was battling with Miami with for his commitment.
 Ward originally spurned both and declared for the NFL draft, causing FSU to enact its backup plan and sign DJ, but then Ward later changed his mind and decided to return to college, signing with Miami since FSU's vacancy had already been filled.
-Ward is now a Heisman candidate and has Miami undefeated and ranked in the top 10.
-I'm not convinced that FSU would be undefeated with Ward, but at bare minimum FSU would probably have at least 3 wins, if not 4 or 5.
+Ward went on to be a Heisman finalist and led Miami to a 10-2 record and top 15 ranking.
+FSU had too many other problems to reach 10-2 with Ward, but they absolutely would have won far more than 2 games, probably 5 or 6 at bare minimum.

-It's not like any of the other transfers are doing much better though.
+It's not like any of the other transfers did any better though.
 FSU thought it had cashed in by adding 5 Alabama transfers following Nick Saban's retirement.
-All 5 have disappointed thus far.
-Running back Roydell Williams and wide receiver Malik Benson were supposed to be key pieces of the new offense, but Williams only has 54 rushing yards all season while Benson only has 15 catches and has yet to score a touchdown.
-Both are seniors and will be gone after this season.
-FSU's other 3 Bama additions, offensive lineman TJ Fergeson, linebacker Shawn Murphy, and cornerback Earl Little, have barely seen the field.
-Marvin Jones Jr., an edge rusher who transferred from Georgia who projected as a future first round NFL draft pick has also underwhelmed with only 3 sacks so far on the season.
+All 5 ended up dissappointing.
+Running back Roydell Williams and wide receiver Malik Benson were supposed to be key pieces of the new offense, but Williams only had 53 rushing yards all season (only played in 4 games) while Benson only had 25 catches and 1 touchdown.
+Benson is out of eligibility and will be gone while Williams' could potentially return on a medical redshirt since he only played in 4 games due to injury.
+FSU's other 3 Bama additions, offensive lineman TJ Fergeson, linebacker Shawn Murphy, and cornerback Earl Little, barely saw the field, and Murphy is already in the transfer portal again.
+Marvin Jones Jr., an edge rusher who transferred from Georgia who projected as a future first round NFL draft pick also drastically underwhelmed with only 4 sacks so far on the season.
+He was a player that had the raw tools but often lacked effort and drive and will also be transferring out of the program.
 FSU also landed a wide receiver from LSU, Jalen Brown.
-Brown only has 8 catches so far this season, but he's just a freshmen so at least there's optimism for him to be a bigger piece in the future.
-The point of the paragraph is that despite the fact that FSU acquired several players from big name programs, it didn't really pan out.
+Brown only had 8 catches all season, but he's just a freshmen so at least there's optimism for him to be a bigger piece in the future.
+The point of the paragraph is that despite the fact that FSU acquired several players that appeared to have high potential from big name programs, it didn't really pan out.

 So what is the realistic expectation for the rest of the season, can FSU even still make a bowl game?

-Regarding a bowl game, it's not likely.
+Regarding a bowl game, it's probably a less than 1% chance.
 Teams have to win 6 out of 12 games to be bowl-eligible.
-FSU currently sits at 1-4, meaning it would need to win 5 of it's final 7 to reach a bowl game.
-This would mean winning 1 of it's remaining games against top 15 opponents (vs Clemson, @ Miami, @ Notre Dame), and then winning all of its other games (@ Duke, vs North Carolina, vs Charleston Southern, vs Florida).
+FSU currently sits at 1-6, meaning it would need to win its remaining 5 games to reach a bowl game.
+This would mean beating two top 12 teams on the road in Miami and Notre Dame in addition to beating Florida, North Carolina, and Charleston Southern.

 As bad as it's been, I have to imagine Charleston Southern is a win, but there are no guaranteed wins anywhere else on the schedule.
 That would mean the floor is 2-10.
-The unlikely ceiling is probably like 7-5, if they beat Duke/UNC/CSU/Florida and then found a way to surprise one of the three ranked teams.
+The unlikely ceiling is probably like 5-7, if they beat UNC/CSU/Florida and then found a way to surprise one of the two ranked teams.
 In that scenario FSU plays to it's full potential in almost every game, which would include at least one victory as a massive underdog.
-Truthfully the final win total is probably somewhere in the middle.
-I'll go ahead and predict they finish with 4 wins, assuming they beat Charleston Southern, and then 2 out of 3 of Duke/UNC/Florida.
-Keep in mind to FSU may prioritize the youth movement and giving younger players more reps, something that will benefit in the long run, but may cost them a win or two in the current season.
+Truthfully the final win total is probably somewhere in the middle, 3 seems like a reasonable prediction assuming they beat Charleston Southern and then split Florida and UNC (I don't need to tell you which one of those two would be the preference).

 Regardless, do we even really care about a bowl game?
 This team had preseason aspirations of winning the ACC again and going to the playoff.
 Those ships have sailed, they've sailed far far away to another ocean.
 A bowl game is a nice consolation prize I guess and it gives another game and more practices to some younger players, and it would mean FSU finished it season far stronger than it began, but the standard here demands much more than meaningless bowl games.